 - Sleepy Hollow

 - What’s Eating Gilbert Grape

-Originally written 22 July 1991, as a presentation for one of my University of Waterloo Masters English courses.
+Originally written as an oral presentation for one of my University of Waterloo Masters English courses.
 Looks at the film Pretty Woman through the rhetorical lens of fantasy theme analysis.

 I’m not one of those who loves all musicals.
 Like anyone, I can find the “stop and sing a song” structure annoying.
 But when a musical works well—when it really carries the story along, and heightens the emotion in the way that only music can—it’s brilliant.
 Here are a few I have on DVD.